Types of perfect matchings in toroidal square grids: Consistent Toroidal Systems

 To conclude, let $C$ have exactly one edge from both $A$ and $B$.
-We note that $C\cap M_{A,B}$ may consist of zero, one or two edges.
-We consider in detail the case where $|C\cap M_{A,B}| =2$.
+We note that $C\cap \calP_{A,B}$ may consist of zero, one or two edges.
+We consider in detail the case where $|C\cap \calP_{A,B}| =2$.
 The remaining cases can be dealt with similarly.
 Let $L$ be the only $A$-line of $C$.
 As in condition (R2) for $L$, we concatenate two copies of $R$ by its vertical side.
-Let $L'$ be the cover of $L$ in the concatenated rectangle and let $D$ be one of the two open discs obtained by subtracting $L'$ from the interior of the concatenated copies of $R$.
-Let $D'$ be the interior of the connected component of $R\setminus C$ containing opposite corners of $R$.
-By condition (R2) the disc $D$ has an even number of endpoints of elements of $O(R)$.
-It follows that $D'$ also has an even number of endpoints of elements of $O(R)$.
-Since $D'$ has an even number of nodes in its boundary, we get that $M_{A,B}$ covers an even number of nodes of $D'$'s boundary.
-However, each edge of $M_{A,B}$ is incident to a node in the boundary of $D'$, so it follows that the cardinality of $M_{A,B}$ is even.
-Since $M_{A,B}$ is not of type $ee$, it must be of type $oo$. \end{proof}
+Let $A'$-line $L'$ be the cover of $L$ in the concatenated rectangle $R'$ and let $D$ be one of the two open discs obtained by subtracting $L'$ from the interior of $R'$.